Dog Anxiety

 is where we shine!

-UPWARD Dogology addresses the reason for the behavior; not the behavior itself.
+Canine Cognitive Behavioral Therapy addresses the reason for the behavior; not the behavior itself.
 In other words, we address the reason causing your dog to feel anxiety.
 Anxiety and fear are emotions caused by triggers, thought patterns, learned behaviors, and experiences.
-The UPWARD Dogology formula changes the dog’s perception of the need to feel fear by providing them with skills that allow them to process.
+CCBT changes the dog’s perception of the need to feel fear by providing them with skills that allow them to process.
 We harness their cognitive skills (which is different from canine enrichment).
 Cognitive skills drive behaviors based on perception.
 By inducing processing, they change their perception, allowing them to decide to change their behavior.

 Dog anxiety rehabilitation is surprisingly simple to apply and often effective in a short time period.
 Contact us to find out more!